 It was during this period (August 2007) I developed my beloved Photo Blog after being unhappy with the cost of photo blogging provided by my current mobile network operator.
 Let us just say the future was certainly "not bright" or "orange" at the price they were charging per photo upload.
-After some basic php programming I could blog a photo for a fraction of that price.
+After some basic PHP programming, I could blog a photo for a fraction of that price.

 During my masters, I undertook modules on Interactive and Fused Media, Sonic Art and Creative Digital Media Design.
 For my dissertation project, I extended an empirical research tool I had developed that could be distributed as a Facebook application (Fedak's Research Project).
 After drawing what little conclusions I could from this early research in September 2008 I published a wider report of my investigation into identity consumption within Facebook.

 Life after university?

 Fortunately, I entered the world of full-time employment a whole 3 months prior to completing my master's degree.
 In June 2008 I became a recognised member of IOCT staff when I was awarded a place in an AHRC Knowledge Catalyst Scheme as an Online New Media Centre Developer collaborating with Phoenix Arts, Leicester.

 During this position I researched the possibilities of using collaborative online new media as a tool for developing new audiences for PHOENIX SQUARE (a new digital media centre being constructed in the city centre).
 I developed a creative community driven website ONMC (Online New Media Centre) for individuals to discuss and upload (or pull in via an API) their work.
 I completed my project in December 2008 and sought after a new exciting employment opportunity.

 Now, lets get Activ!

 Thanks to gumtree, in late January 2009 I began working as a web developer full time again for Activ, a local Leicester based sales and marketing company with a global client basis.
 Activ offered online business opportunities in Web Design, Pay Per Click and now SEO.